MyoungJinNam/uwe_exercise/README.md

     make

 The main entry point for the build is the `makefile` in the project root.
-Note that students must enable `exercise.make` in the `makefile` to build the exercise (`instrumented.c`).
+Note that students must enable exercise.make in the `makefile` (see the [line](https://github.com/MyoungJinNam/uwe_exercise/blob/e04772dc04f5c0dc36f2c353c3d5bddb2ff3b55b/makefile#L26)) to build the exercise (`instrumented.c`).

 To test, use: